Vincent-Stragier/c-bot/README.md

 screen -X -S api kill
 ```

-But, I'm still battling with the API on the client side, trying to generate a working prompt…
+But, I'm still battling with the API on the client-side, trying to generate a working prompt…

 ### Installation of this application